blgorman/MCW-SQL-Server-hybrid-cloud/Hands-on lab/HOL step-by step - SQL Server hybrid cloud.md

     GO
     ```

-5. Paste the T-SQL code you copied at the end of the previous task into the query window replacing the existing code and click **Execute**.
+5. Paste the T-SQL code you copied at the end of the previous task into the query window replacing the existing code and select **Execute**.
 An example of the code is below.
 This code creates the new SQL identity with a Shared Access Signature for your storage account.

     ```sql
     #sample only do not execute